NicolaGernone/prueba_python/preguntas python.md

 10. Q: Explain Elastic Load Balancer (ELB) in AWS.
    A: The Elastic Load Balancer is a service provided by Amazon Web Services (AWS) that distributes incoming traffic across multiple targets, such as Amazon EC2 instances, containers, and IP addresses, in multiple Availability Zones.
 It ensures the continuous availability and scalability of applications.

-Apologies for the oversight.
-Here are some advanced questions for the remaining topics:

 **Django:**